-As time passes and new generations are hatched, the tree will gain more branches as new genes are discovered and new selectively bred variations are created within each genetic morph type.
+As time passes and new generations are hatched, the tree will gain more branches as new genes are discovered, and as new selectively bred variations are created within each genetic morph type.
+In 2007 the Dilute and Cinder genes were added.

-103 Appendix D - Answers to Genetics Practice Problems
+Appendix D - Answers to Genetics Practice Problems